Hugh Sinclair Coroner’s Inquest

 Information of Witnesses

-Severally taken and acknowledged on behalf of our Sovereign Lady the Queen, touching the death of Hugh Sinclair at the dwelling house of Agnes Sinclair, Wainuiomata, in the provincial district of Wellington, in the Colony above mentioned on Monday, the 13th day of November 1871, before John G. F. Wilford, one of the coroners for the said colony, on an Inquisition then and there taken on a view of the body of the said Hugh Sinclair, then and there lying dead, as follows, to witness.
+Information of witnesses severally taken and acknowledged on behalf of our Sovereign Lady the Queen, touching the death of Hugh Sinclair at the dwelling house of Agnes Sinclair, Wainuiomata, in the provincial district of Wellington in the Colony above mentioned on Monday the 13th day of November 1871, before John G. F. Wilford, one of the coroners for the said Colony, on an inquisition then and there taken on a view of the body of the said Hugh Sinclair, then and there lying dead, as follows, to wit :-

 Testimony of Thomas William Downes